 To find out if there's a queue at the time you wish to visit please go to the government's national community testing website.

 Amber Valley - Heanor

 Wilmot Street Centre, Wilmot Street, Heanor.

 Parking at the car park next to the Wilmot Street Centre is free for those going for a test.

 Hillstown Village Hall, Nesbit Street, Hills Town, Bolsover.

 Queen's Park Sports Centre, Boythorpe Road, Chesterfield S40 2NE.

-Please note there will be no community testing available on March 4, 22 and 30 as the centre hosts regular blood donor sessions which will be going ahead as normal on these days.
+There will be no community testing available on 4, 22 and 30 March 2021 as regular blood donor sessions will be going ahead at the centre.

 High Peak - Buxton

 Pavilion Gardens (access from the promenade), St John's Road, Buxton, SK17 6BE.